JoShMiQueL/JoShMiQueL_Game_Configs/CSGO/README.md

 #### Installation "autoexec.cfg"
 Place `joshmiquel.cfg` in your `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` folder.

-In steam, go to game properties and add `+exec autoexec.cfg` to launch options.
+In steam, go to game properties and add `+exec joshmiquel.cfg` to launch options.

 **OR**

-Ingame, open the console and type `exec autoexec`.
+Ingame, open the console and type `exec joshmiquel`.
 Now the autoexec should take effect without any further action from you in future.

 #### Installation "practice.cfg"
 Place `practice.cfg` in your `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` folder.